Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/E-Paper/Display User-generated QR code.rst

 |image04|

-| Next, download the Eink zip library, AmebaEink.zip, at https://github.com/ambiot/ambpro2_arduino/tree/dev/Arduino_zip_libraries
+Download the Eink zip library `AmebaEink.zip <https://github.com/Ameba-AIoT/ameba-arduino-pro2/tree/dev/Arduino_zip_libraries>`__
-| Then install the AmebaEink.zip by navigating to "Sketch" -> "Include Library" -> "Add .ZIP Library…".
+Then install the AmebaEink.zip by navigating to :guilabel:`Sketch -> Include Library -> Add .ZIP Library…`

 Eink examples are categorised based on the size and modules of the e-Paper display.

 |image05|

 Open one of the "EinkDisplayQR" examples.
-For example, "File" → "Examples" → "AmebaEink" → "EPD_2in9v2"-> "EinkDisplayQR":
+For example, :guilabel:`File -> Examples -> AmebaEink -> EPD_2in9v2 -> EinkDisplayQR`

 |image06|